 The Board of Education provides time at its regular meetings for citizens to express interest in and concerns about the district's schools.

-Individuals or groups who wish to speak to the Board of Education must sign up before the meeting.
-They are then recognized near the start of the meeting, as set forth in the Board of Education agenda.
+Individuals or groups who wish to speak to the Board of Education must sign up before the "public" part of the meeting which starts at 7:30 p.m.
+Please sign up on the sheet provided at the meeting.
+Speakers are then recognized near the start of the meeting, as set forth in the Board of Education agenda.

 ***Matters concerning an individual school, student or staff member should be discussed first with the school principal.
 If the problem cannot be resolved at the school, it should be brought to the Superintendent.
 These matters should not be discussed in public to protect students' and staff members' rights to privacy.